drevicko/entGraph/README.md

 **Step 3**: Create a folder called freebase_types inside the entGraph folder and copy entity2Types.txt to it.

-**Step 4**: You can simply download the linked and parsed NewsSpike corpus (NewsSpike_CCG_parsed.json) to your preferred location and skip to step xxx, or do steps xxx to xxx  to parse and link the NewsSpike corpus (or your own corpus) into predicate argument structure using the graph-parser (developped by Siva Reddy) based on CCG parser (easyCCG).
+**Step 4**: You can simply download the linked and parsed NewsSpike corpus (NewsSpike_CCG_parsed.json) to your preferred location and skip to step 10, or do steps 5 to 9 to parse and link the NewsSpike corpus (or your own corpus) into predicate argument structure using the graph-parser (developped by Siva Reddy) based on CCG parser (easyCCG).

 **Step 5**: Download the NewsSpike Corpus from https://www.cs.washington.edu/node/9473/ and copy the data folder inside entGraph.